12 DC-Area Coffee Shops and Cafes with Delicious Breakfasts

 921 Pennsylvania Ave., SE

 This daytime coffee bar/nighttime wine bar is the casual little sister to chef Aaron Silverman’s pricier Rose’s Luxury and Pineapple and Pearls.
 Fun indulgences include an espresso affogato with brown butter gelato (or for slightly more traditional folks, a latte with homemade pistachio milk).
-The food menu includes delicious teats like breakfast tacos and morning milk buns.
+The food menu includes delicious treats like breakfast tacos and morning milk buns.

 Northside Social